-For Ethel Day 2019, we’re celebrating women in architecture whose stories may not be well known.
-Sandy Britton RIBA shares a timeline of Joy Hockey MBE – a Liverpool School of Architecture alumna.
+For Ethel Day, we celebrated women in architecture whose stories may not be well known.
+Sandy Britton RIBA shares a timeline of Joy Hockey MBE, a Liverpool School of Architecture alumna.

 Audrey Joyce Rutherford (born in Hoylake Wirral) graduated from University of Liverpool School of Architecture in 1949 and worked as an architect throughout her life.
 Now Joy Hockey, this year she received an MBE for her services to Wallasey.

 After the outbreak of the Second World War, Joy trained as a 'lady tracer' (Joy informs us "No men were employed as tracers!") in the Liverpool City Engineer and Surveyor Drawing Office.
 In 1941/42, she responded to an advertisement in the Liverpool Echo and applied to Liverpool School of Architecture.
 After an interview with Professor L Budden, Head of School at the time, she was accepted as a first-year student.

 At the end of her second-year studies, Joy was 'called up' to the war and went to train for work in military intelligence.
 After D-Day in 1944, she asked to return to her studies, but instead was posted to do war work in the Wallasey Borough Council Town Planning Department.
 Two years later, the War Office allowed her to continue studying as a third-year student, which also involved six months’ office experience with the Liverpool architect Alderman A E Shennan.